Itch scratched; Badgers women's hockey national champs

 After Wisconsin secured its place in the 2026 Frozen Four, UW senior Kirsten Simms, looking ahead to a fourth-straight national title game against OSU, said her team was “itching for that back-to-back” that the Buckeyes denied the Badgers in 2024.

-With that senior class being the ones with everything to play for, hoping to leave Wisconsin with win #137 during their time on campus, it was only fitting that Wisconsin’s graduates led the way for the last-second victory.
+With that senior class being the ones with everything to play for, hoping to leave Wisconsin with win #137 during their time on campus, it was only fitting that UW’s graduates led the way for the last-second victory.

 Even if it was the unlikeliest of heroes.